 There are 5.9 million firms with at least one employee and 3.6 million with fewer than five employees.
 There are less than 20,000 companies in the US that employ more than 500 people.

-There are a few ways to make a business official so you can start reaping all those juicy tax benefits but an
+There are a few ways to make a business official so you can start reaping all those juicy tax benefits, but an LLC, a limited liability corporation, is the simplest and the most flexible.

-This prevents double taxation, your business paying taxes and you paying taxes.
-In an
+This prevents double taxation, your business paying taxes, and you paying taxes.
+In an LLC, the business doesn’t pay any taxes, only the owner.

 Your Life is Cheaper